wngaw/wngaw.github.io/_posts/2020-08-09-python_tips_and_guiding_principles.md

     do_something()
 ```

-## Controversial
+## Debatable Practices

-### Reserve Jupyter Notebook only for tasks that require high level of debugging
+### Reserve Jupyter Notebook only for tasks that require lots of debugging

 Jupyter Notebook is an interactive web tool for people to write their codes.
 Often this is one of the first few tools that most people started to use when learning Python.
 This is because the interactive nature of it allows developers to understand every single line of code in granular detail while providing immediate feedback for new lines of code.

 However, there is a tradeoff for this level of granular detail and immediate feedback - the code written is not of production quality.
-To be of prodution quality, code needs to be extremely readable and abstraction should be applied whenever possible in order to make debugging easier.
+To be of prodution quality, the code needs to be extremely readable and abstraction should be applied whenever possible in order to make debugging easier.
 This is because when a project is in production and something fails, often the orignal developer might not even be the one trying to debug the code; it might be done by an engineer in the production team.
-Therefore, you cannot dump a few hundred lines of code in one single file Jupyter Notebook and expect others to figure out what is happening.
+Therefore, you cannot dump a few hundred lines of code in one single Jupyter Notebook and expect others to figure out what is happening.

 Once a Python developer has reach an intermediate level of proficiency, he/she should reserve Jupyter Notebook for only tasks that require high level of debugging such as plotting of charts, testing of regular expression, or creating of new algorithms that are not found in the open-source world.